ThiagoRodrigues3/readme-generator/README.md

 Check under "written" for your new README.md file output.

 ### Demo
 Large file, so reference in the assets file.
+Also, checkout the OUTPUT folder to see an example of the README after the generator is run!

 ### User Story 📖